operator-framework/operator-sdk/website/content/en/docs/contribution-guidelines/testing/travis-build.md

 **NOTE**: All created resources, including the namespace, are deleted using a bash trap when the test finishes

-### Markdown

-The markdown test does not create a new cluster and runs in a barebones Travis VM configured only for `bash`.
-This allows documentation PRs to pass quickly, as they don't require code tests.
-The markdown checker uses a precompiled version of [`marker`][marker-github] stored in [`hack/ci/marker`][marker-local] to check the validity and correctness of the links in all markdown files in the `doc` directory.

-**NOTE**: There is currently a bug in marker that causes link with underscores (`_`) to not be checked correctly.

 [branches]: https://travis-ci.org/operator-framework/operator-sdk/branches
 [pr-builds]: https://travis-ci.org/operator-framework/operator-sdk/pull_requests
 [k8s-script]: https://github.com/operator-framework/operator-sdk/blob/master/hack/ci/setup-k8s.sh